 Applying forces, particularly large forces, to equipment and instruments is inherently dangerous.
 This document does not, and cannot, foresee all safety considerations in your testing and application environments.
 It is important to give careful consideration to any application of force.
-Read and understand all instructions and precautions applicable to the use of the instrument and/or machines being used to apply the force.
-If there are questions or doubts at any time about the use of Load Cells, Proving Rings or other force measuring instruments, contact us at 717-843-0081 or info@mhforce.com.
+Read and understand all instructions and precautions applicable to using the instrument and/or machines being used to apply the force.
+If there are questions or doubts about using Load Cells, Proving Rings, or other force measuring instruments, contact us at 717-843-0081 or info@mhforce.com.

-Most importantly, any adapter or accessory you may design, make, or purchase for use with a calibrating or force measuring instrument must be of proper design and made from steel of the proper strength to withstand the forces to which it is subjected.
-Adapters and accessories should be test loaded under safe conditions prior to actual use with an instrument.
+Most importantly, any adapter or accessory you may design, make, or purchase with a calibrating or force-measuring instrument must be of proper design and made from steel of the proper strength to with-stand the forces to which it is subjected.
+Adapters and accessories should be test-loaded under safe conditions before using with an instrument.
 Equipment should not be used beyond its maximum rated capacity.
 Failure to use the proper strength material may result in serious injury or death.

-Keeping the line of force pure, which is also known as free from eccentric forces, is key to the calibration of load cells.
+Keeping the line of force pure, also known as free from eccentric forces, is key to calibrating load cells.
 A critical component for safe force measurements is to use the proper compression and tension adapters.
 For a comprehensive guide, download our Force Calibration Adapters Guidance.